Ray73H/Professional-Progress-Tracker/README.md

 ## Run with docker:

-## Run with docker(local database):

 Create a new database in pgAdmin.
-Add these to you .env file
+Add these to your .env file

     DB_USER=<postgres_user_name>
     DB_PASSWORD=<postgres_password>